 Year 5 aren’t afraid of a little rain!
 We tried out clove hitch and figure of 8 loop knots to see which one we felt was more effective when building a shelter.
 The outcome was mixed; most of the groups found a use for both knots.

 Welcome to the Summer Term!

 The children brought a copy of the newsletter home, but in case it has gone awry, please click on the link.
 Summer letter 1819

 As part of Selby Abbey’s anniversary celebrations, we were invited to take part in an experience day.
 We learnt about the monks who built the abbey and we made beaded crosses similar to the ones that they wore (although we used brightly coloured beads and pipe cleaners which is probably not historically accurate!).
 We also learnt about the Great Fire of 1906; the arches which are integral to the structure of the Abbey; the importance of the Abbey to community and why we have 3 swans on the Selby crest.

 Stone Age Day

 We built Mesolithic or Neolithic micro shelters and took part in different activities to help us to understand what life was like in the Stone Age.
 A big thank you to Jed from Up and At ‘Em History for sharing his amazing knowledge with us.

 Science: Materials and their Properties

 Today we started a new science topic.
-We began with an exercise in observing over time by watching the affect of carbon dioxide bubbles on raisins in lemonade.
+We began with an exercise in observing over time by watching the affect of carbon dioxide bubbles (gas) on raisins (solids) in lemonade (liquid)

 Our tableaux show what peer pressure might look like.